web-apply/fake-credit-card/README.md

 CVV2:

 Credit Card Number Generator Fake
 If you want to create similar credit card numbers for visa or master card, you can use the tool we share with you below.
-THIS VEHICLE CREATES RANDOM NUMBERS.
+THIS TOOL CREATES RANDOM NUMBERS.
 THERE IS NO OTHER WITH REAL CREDIT CARD OR NUMBERS.